-Passage of liquid through a semipermeable partition wall, for example clay or parchment paper or even cell walls in living organisms, which separates two liquids of different concentration.
+Passing liquid through a semipermeable partition wall, for example clay or parchment paper or even cell walls in living organisms, which separates two liquids of different concentration.
 Osmosis also plays a major role in metabolism.
 The discovery of the phenomenon succeeded the Danish chemist Jacobus Hoff (1852-1911) in 1874.
-This partition (also diaphragm ) is permeable by a corresponding pore size only for the molecules of a liquid (eg., Water), but not for the solute (eg sugar molecules).
+This partition (also diaphragm ) is due to a corresponding pore size only for the molecules of a liquid (eg. water ), but not for the solute (eg sugar molecules ) permeable.
 There is diffusion (flowing apart) toward the concentrated solution.
-Substituting a container 1 (with a semi-permeable outer wall) with highly concentrated solution (eg sugar water) in a container-2 with pure water, so that an equal level of liquid in both containers, then migrate the water molecules to the container-1 ,
+Substituting a container-1 (with semi-permeable outer wall) with highly concentrated solution (eg sugar water) so in a container-2 with pure water, so that an equal level of liquid in both containers, then migrate the water molecules to the container-1 ,

 The water molecules are "sucked in", so to speak, because there are fewer water molecules.
 The level in container-1 increases (limit) until the so-called osmotic pressure in container-2 is equal to the hydrostatic pressure (pressure of a quiescent liquid) in container-1.
 For pure liquids such as water and alcohol However, the flow of molecules can be done in one direction or the other depending on the type of partition.
 Differences in molecular size have long been used for various applications.
 These include seawater desalination, the concentration of fruit juices and dairy products, as well as the cleaning of liquids (eg waste water).
 The larger red particles shown in the picture can not penetrate the pores of the membrane, whereas the blue ones do.